FICTION: excerpt from WE ARE THE WEIRDOS, a novel by Maranda Elizabeth

 ♥ ♥ ♥

 The following text contains the first two chapters of my second novel, We Are the Weirdos.
-I’m currently taking pre-orders, and offering e-books, paperbacks, and Tarot readings, as well as custom illustrations by my BFF and cover artist, Cee Lavery.
-Please click here to share & support our magical collaboration!
+Please click here to see the successful crowdfunding campaign for our magical collaboration!

 ♥ ♥ ♥